Clarissa Larisey: Club career

 In 2018, she played with West Ottawa SC in League1 Ontario, scoring three goals in four appearances.

 In 2019, she joined Ottawa South United in League1 Ontario, making two appearances.
 On May 11, she scored nine goals in a 13–0 victory over North Mississauga SC.

 In May 2021, she signed with Icelandic club Valur in the top tier Úrvalsdeild kvenna on a six-month contract.
 She made her debut on May 19 against ÍBV.
 With Valur, she won the league title in 2021.

 In August 2021, she joined Scottish club Celtic in the Scottish Women's Premier League.
 She made her debut on September 5 against Aberdeen.
 She scored her first goal on September 29, 2021 against Motherwell.
 On March 26, 2022, she scored a goal 58 seconds into the match against Hibernian.
 In her debut season she won the League Cup and Scottish Cup with Celtic, On August 11, 2022, she scored a hat trick against Hibernian.
 At the time of her departure from the club during the 2022–23 season, she had been the leading scorer in the Scottish Women's Premier League, after scoring twelve goals through twelve league matches.

-In January 2023, she joined Swedish club Häcken in the Damallsvenskan.
+In January 2023, she joined Swedish club Häcken in the Damallsvenskan, with the club paying a sizable transfer fee for her.
+She scored her first goal in a pre-season friendly on January 20 against Alingsås IF.
+She made her official debut on March 5 in a Swedish cup victory over Växjö DFF.
+She made her league debut on March 26 against Djurgården.
+On May 19, she scored a goal and added an assist in a 3-0 victory over Linköpings FC.

+In January 2025, Larisey signed a two and a half year contract with Women's Super League club Crystal Palace for an undisclosed fee.

+In July 2025, she joined National Women's Soccer League club Houston Dash on a permanent transfer for an undisclosed fee, through the end of the 2027 season.
+She made her NWSL debut on August 24, coming on as a second-half substitute in a 1–1 draw with Seattle Reign FC.